cmichi/check_timed_logs_fast/README.md

 than one exception in the last minute or more than 5 warnings in the last two minutes).

-In the company where I work we had problems with very large and verbose log files.
-The plugin took a long time for parsing and nagios times out after a few seconds of getting no reaction from a check — this then falsely shows up as a critical incident in monitoring.
+This rewrite was caused because of problems which occur with very large and verbose log files.
+The original plugin takes a long time for parsing and nagios times out after a few seconds of getting no reaction from a check — this then falsely shows up as a critical incident in monitoring.

 ## Installation